-"Domestic Violence" under 34 U.S.C. § 12291(a)(8) includes but is not limited to felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the Complainant, by a person with whom the Complainant shares a child in common, by a person who is cohabitated with the Complainant as a spouse or intimate partner, by a person similarly situated to a spouse of the Complainant under the domestic and family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic and family violence laws of the jurisdiction.
+"Domestic violence" under 34 U.S.C. § 12291(a)(8) includes but is not limited to felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the Complainant, by a person with whom the Complainant shares a child in common, by a person who is cohabitating with or has cohabitated with the Complainant as a spouse or intimate partner, by a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction.

-While not exhaustive, the following are examples of conduct that can constitute domestic violence: (1) physical harm bodily injury or assault; (2) the infliction of fear of imminent physical harm, bodily injury, or assault; or (3) terroristic threats, criminal sexual conduct, or interference with an emergency call.
+While not exhaustive, the following are examples of conduct that can constitute domestic violence:

+- (1) physical harm, bodily injury or assault; - (2) the infliction of fear of imminent physical harm, bodily injury, or assault; or - (3) terroristic threats, criminal sexual conduct, or interference with an emergency call.

-"Stalking" under 34 U.S.C. § 12291(a)(30) means engaging in conduct directed at a specific person that would cause safe reasonable person to fear for his or her or the safety of others or to suffer substantial emotional distress.
+"Stalking" under 34 U.S.C. § 12291(a)(30) means engaging in conduct directed at a specific person that would cause a safe reasonable person to fear for his or her or the safety of others or to suffer substantial emotional distress.

-Examples include acts in which the stalker directly.
-Indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person, or interferes with a person's property.
+Examples include acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property.
 Stalking behavior includes, but is not limited to:

-- a.
-Repeated, unwanted, intrusive, or frightening communications by phone, mail, text, email, and/or social media; - b.
-Repeatedly leaving or sending an individual unwanted items, presents, or flowers; - c.
-Following or lying in wait for an individual at places such as homes, school, work, or recreation space; - d.
-Making direct or indirect threats to harm an individual, an individual's children, relatives, friends, or pets; - e.
-Damaging or threatening to damage an individual's property; - f.
-Posting information or spreading rumors about an individual on the internet, in a Campus place, or by word of mouth; - g.
-Unreasonably obtaining personal information about an individual by accessing Campus records, using internet search services, hiring private investigators, going through an individual's friends, family, work, or neighbors, etc.
+- (1) Repeated, unwanted, intrusive, or frightening communications by phone, mail, text, email and/or social media: - (2) Repeatedly leaving or sending an individual unwanted items, presents, or flowers;

+- (3) Following or lying in wait for an individual at places such as home, school, work, or recreation place; - (4) Making direct or indirect threats to harm an individual, an individual's children, relatives, friends, or pets; - (5) Damaging or threatening to damage an individual's property; - (6) Posting information or spreading rumors about an individual on the internet, in a Campus place, or by word of mouth; or - (7) Unreasonably obtaining personal information about an individual by accessing Campus records, using internet search services, hiring private investigators, going through an individual's garbage, following an individual, contacting an individual s friends, family, work, or neighbors, etc.